froelofs/inquisitive-semantics/_courses/2023-amsterdam.md

 ## Grading

-The grade will be based on two **homework assignments** (each counting for 20%) and a **final paper** (60%).
+The grade will be based on one **data collection exercise** (pass/fail), two **homework assignments** (each counting for 20%), and a **final paper** (60%).

 ## Assignments

 - A latex template for drawing inquisitive semantics diagrams can be downloaded [here]({{ site.baseurl }}/resources.html).
+- The data collection exercise will be posted on Monday 30/10 and will be due on Monday 13/11 before class.
-- Assignment 1 was posted on Monday 31/10 and was due on Monday 14/11 before class.
+- Assignment 1 will be posted on Thursday 2/11 and will be due on Thursday 16/11 before class.
-- Assignment 2 was posted on Monday 14/11 and was due on Monday 28/11 before class.
+- Assignment 2 will be posted on Monday 13/11 and will be due on Monday 27/11 before class.
 <!-- - [Assignment 2](https://www.dropbox.com/s/2pb52ai6w3fzzu8/LC-2020-assignment2.pdf?dl=0) was posted on 9/11 and is due on Friday 20/11 before class. -->

 ## Instructions for final paper